-This operational group meets monthly to look at and clarify action on any current threats and risks to community safety from across the District.
+This operational group meets monthly to look at and clarify action on any current or emerging threats and risks to community safety from across the District.

 If you are a responsible dog owner and live or walk your dog somewhere in the Wealden area, learn how you help to make your area safer.

 Members of the Safer Wealden Partnership sit on the East Sussex Prevent Board which assess the county-wide risk of people being drawn into terrorism , and co-ordinates Prevent activity in line with the requirements of the Counter-Terrorism and Security Act 2015.

 Information on setting up a Speed Watch scheme in your neighbourhood and see what our Road Safety Action Group’s initiatives are in our area.